ncase/anxiety/scenes/act4.md

 s: They were enjoying peace and quiet, then we interrupted them!
 We're such a burden!
 {{/if}}

-a: I- I mean- it's, it's okay if you not, I just...
+a: I- I mean- it's, it's okay if not, I just...

 [Wait, didn't I see you at the party?](#act4d_recognition)